danielzfranklin/coord/README.md

 ## Testing
-The LatLng -> UTM and UTM -> LatLng conversions in this library are tested against the reference implementation GeographicLib which Geodesy is also based on.
+The LatLng -> UTM and UTM -> LatLng conversions in this library are tested against the reference implementation GeographicLib, which Geodesy is also based on.
 This means that to run some of the tests you will need to install the command line utility [GeoConvert](https://geographiclib.sourceforge.io/html/GeoConvert.1.html).
 On